-- High achievement — Senior MVNU English majors routinely score higher than the national average on the Major Field Test in English (MFT).
-This is a reflection of the deep level of comprehension you will have in your field after graduation — the kind of comprehension that employers are looking for.
+- High achievement — Senior MVNU English and Integrated Language Arts majors routinely score higher than the national average on the Major Field Test in English (MFT).
+This indicates the deep level of comprehension you will have in your field after graduation — the kind of comprehension that employers are looking for.

 - Active faculty — Most MVNU English faculty have recently published articles in scholarly journals or presented papers at national and regional conferences.
-You will learn from people who are passionate and actively involved in their discipline.
+You will learn from passionate teachers who are actively involved in their discipline.

-- Immersive learning — Students have numerous social and cultural opportunities like trips to see live theater or experience lectures at other institutions.
-Students also may take intensive travel courses such as mvNYu, a summer course in New York City, and MVNU.K., a learning experience in the British Isles or study abroad in Oxford through CCCU's BestSemester.
+- Immersive learning — English and ILA majors deepen their language skills through hands-on experiences like serving as a Writing Coach or cultural opportunities like trips to see live theater.
+Students also may take intensive literary-themed travel courses such as MVNU.K. in the British Isles or study abroad in Oxford through CCCU's BestSemester.

 - Dr. Yvonne Schultz, Professor of English, School Dean, Associate Vice President for Academic Administration, and Director of GPS General Studies

 - Dr. W Brett Wiley, Professor of English; Director of the Honors Program, Director of Traditional General Education

 - Dr. David Wilkes, Professor of English